From simplicial Chern-Simons theory to the shadow invariant I: Chern-Simons theory on in the torus gauge

 for $\Check{A}^{\orth} \in \Check{\cA}^{\orth}$, $A^{\orth}_c \in \cA^{\orth}_c $, and $B \in \cB$ and the fact that the map $n:[\Sigma,G/T] \to I = \ker(\exp_{| \ct})$ appearing in Remark \ref{rm2.4} above is a bijection we arrive, after incorporating the decomposition $\cA^{\orth} = \Check{\cA}^{\orth} \oplus \cA^{\orth}_c$ into Eq. \eqref{eq2.41simpl}, at

 where we have used Eq. \eqref{eq_Tr_scalar} and where, as a preparation for Sec. \ref{sec4}, we have introduced the short notation

 From the explicit formula Eq. \eqref{eq2.42} for $S_{CS}(A^{\orth} + B dt )$ it follows immediately that both (heuristic) complex measures $\exp(i S_{CS}( \Check{A}^{\orth}, B)) D\Check{A}^{\orth}$ and $\exp(i S_{CS}(A^{\orth}_c, B)) (DA^{\orth}_c \otimes DB)$ appearing above are of ``Gaussian type''.
 This considerably increases the chances of making rigorous sense of the RHS of Eq. \eqref{eq2.48}.
-In fact, in \cite{Ha3b,Ha4,Ha6} we have already sketched how this works in the framework of white noise analysis (see part \ref{appC} of the Appendix below for some comments on this approach).
+In fact, in \cite{Ha3b,Ha4,Ha6} we have already sketched how this works in the framework of white noise analysis.
 In \cite{Ha3b,Ha4,Ha6,HaHa} we also demonstrated that in the special case where the link $L$ has no double points and ``horizontal'' framing is used (cf. Sec.
 5.2 in \cite{Ha4}) the rigorous realization of $\WLO(L)$ can be evaluated explicitly and that

 holds where $|\cdot|$ is Turaev's shadow invariant associated to $\cG$ and $k$ (cf. Remark \ref{rm3.4} below and part B of the Appendix in \cite{Ha7b}) and where $\sim$ denotes equality up to a multiplicative constant independent of $L$.